-If you’re trying to avoid pasta, or grains in general, spiralized noodles made out of butternut squash, sweet potatoes, beets, or zucchini are excellent options.
+If you prefer to avoid pasta (or grains in general) spiralized noodles made out of butternut squash, sweet potatoes, beets, or zucchini are excellent options.
 You can either spiralize the butternut squash yourself at home if you have a spiralizer or you can buy them already spiralized at many grocery stores.
-Buying the squash pre-spiralized is a great timesaver if you’re making this for dinner on a busy weeknight.
+Buying the squash pre-spiralized is a great timesaver if you’re making this for the holidays or for dinner on a busy weeknight.

-I opted to use fresh sage and parsley in this recipe.
-The sage adds a woodsy, cozy flavour that complements the sweetness of the butternut squash.
-The parsley adds freshness and colour to this dish.
+I opted to use fresh sage and parsley in these sauteed butternut squash noodles.
+The sage adds a woodsy, cozy flavor that complements the sweetness of the butternut squash.
+The parsley adds freshness and color to this dish.

 A bit of fresh lemon cuts through the richness of the olive oil in this recipe.
 Fresh garlic, chives, and a little salt and pepper round out this dish.

-For another delicious plant-based butternut squash recipe, try this vegan butternut squash risotto.
-It’s an easy, no stir method that’s great for entertaining.
+- For another delicious plant-based butternut squash recipe, try this no-stir, vegan butternut squash risotto.

-Or try this oven roasted okra.
-It’s a delicious side dish that’s perfect when you’re tired of eating the same old vegetables on rotation.
+- This baked okra is a delicious side dish that’s perfect when you’re tired of eating the same old vegetables.